 Have your Say about Xero CrossFit Shoes

-What are your thoughts about Xero Minimalist Shoes?
+What are your thoughts about this Xero Minimalist Shoes review?
 A winner, or do you prefer more traditional workout shoes?
 Leave a comment below and let us know what you think.
 We’d love to hear from you

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other fitness enthusiasts, like yourself find this useful resource.